United States Soccer Federation: Men

-A fourth-division league in the United States is the USL League Two, which, as of 2015, is expected to have 58 U.S. teams and six Canadian teams.
+The only Division IV league in the United States is the USL League Two.
+For the 2026 season, there are a 158 teams split into 20 regional divisions split across four conferences.
 Though League Two does have some paid players, it also has many teams that are made up entirely or almost entirely of college soccer players who use the league as an opportunity to play competitive soccer in front of professional scouts during the summer, while retaining amateur status and NCAA eligibility.
 Other fourth-division leagues in the United States are the United Premier Soccer League, National Premier Soccer League and Ligas Unidas.